anai1031/TSP/README.md

 Shared SNPs identification
 ---
 *	matrix-CDS.pl: extract the coding sequences of an orthologue of all the samples under study; similar work can be done for sequences in genic region.
 The Ath SNPs are in a matrix and the Cru SNPs are in .vcf files.
-The reference genome and the GFF annotation files have to be specified for each species in the script.
+The reference genome and the GFF annotation files have to be specified for each species in the script. <br>
 Usage: perl matrix-CDS.pl <sql file> <Start file number>
 Required:
 `<sql file>`: this is the output file from InParanoid v2.0, with each line listing one specific orthologue for each species, based on their respective GFF annotations.
 Example lines are listed below: